KabC03/Little-compiler-in-C-plus-plus/documentation/Syntax.md

 This project aims to create a simple 'high level' assembly language that can be quickly compiled for a range of ISAs.
 The compiler backend is designed to be highly modular such that it is simple to generate basic assembly for any ISA.
 The compiler is a causal system - employing a linear scanning approach through source code to generate output.
-No major optimisations are employed but register allocation is based on a last recently use (LRU) policy.
+No major optimisations are employed; but register allocation is based on a last recently use (LRU) policy.

 No type checking or bounds checking is employed in the compiler.